 The Foul Strike Rule Increases the Pace of Play

-Even back in the early 1900s, people were making rule changes to increase the pace of play.
-One of the reasons this new rule would increase the pace of play is because batters would be unable to hit as many foul balls as they did before.
+Even back in the early 1900s, baseball was making rule changes to increase the pace of play.
+One of the reasons this new rule would increase the pace of play is that batters would be unable to hit as many foul balls as they did before.

-If a foul ball is counted against the batter then the batter has more strikes against him.
-These extra strikes increase the odds of him leaving the batter’s box – either from swinging and attempting to make contact or from striking out.
+If a foul ball is counted against the batter, then the batter has a higher chance of getting out.
+These extra strikes increased the odds of him leaving the batter’s box – either from swinging and attempting to make contact or from striking out.

 The Foul Strike Rule Prevents Players From Intentionally Fouling Off Pitches

-Could you imagine the strategy that would be used today if foul balls were counted as neither a strike nor a ball?
+Could you imagine the bunting strategy that would be used today if foul balls were not counted as a strike or a ball?

 Batters who are less skilled would be able to square up a bunt and continuously foul off those pitches until they receive enough balls to walk to first.
 In fact, this was a strategy that was beginning to be used until the Foul Strike Rule was enacted and prevented this type of strategy.

 Between the time the Foul Strike Rule was enforced in 1901 in the National League and in 1903 in the American League, it was shown that the offense for the American League had higher numbers.

 It was clear this type of strategy was working and if the Foul Strike Rule was not around then it’s very likely we would be seeing this strategy as a very normal part of baseball today.

 Making some contact with a bunt and fouling off the pitch continuously would also increase the length of time it took to play baseball.
 So adding this ruling also ended up helping speed up the time frame of a game.